bitcoin-tools/nodebuilder/README.md

 ## What Does This Script Do?

 The script performs the following actions:
-1. Install system updates, reboot if necessary, then install dependencies.
+1. Install system updates, reboot if required, and install dependencies.
 2. Download, validate, and extract Bitcoin Core.
 3. Set a prune for Bitcoin Core based on the disk free space.
 4. Create shortcuts for Bitcoin Core on the desktop and on the "Show Applications" list.